In this article, Los Angeles DUI Defense Lawyer discusses Out Of State DUI Priors. Click on the links below to go directly to your topic of interest.

 - Drunk Driving Defense Attorney Explains Out Of State DUI Priors

 A DUI in California is a unique crime because it is priorable.
-Priorability means that some older convictions can cause an increase in the level of the offense or in the punishment.
-In case of a California DUI, the priorability is up to ten years from one DUI arrest to another DUI arrest.
-For example, a second DUI within 10 years is punished more severely then the first offense DUI and a third offense DUI is punished more severe then the second offense DUI.
-A forth offense DUI will be “upgraded” to a felony DUI, increasing the level of offense from a misdemeanor to felony and at the same time increasing the degree of punishment so that you can possibly end in state prison commitment.
-The concept of priorability is similar but not the same as having the prosecutor ask for a harsher sentence for a repeat offender.
-The prosecutor will likely ask for a harsher sentence, but also the crime becomes more serious because the legislature wanted it to do so.
-Contrast DUI with a Petty Theft.
-A second offense DUI requires a minimal jail sentence, longer alcohol program, longer DUI probation and possible higher maximum.
-This is in addition to the discretionary punishment, such as “victim impact program” (or MADD), a higher discretionary fine and other punishment, often requested by the prosecutor.
-A Petty Theft offense under the California law does not mandate an increased punishment or any custody exposure upon repeated convictions.
+Priorability means that some older convictions can be used to increase the punishment for newer convictions.
+In the case of a California DUI, the priorability of a DUI is ten years from one DUI arrest to another DUI arrest.
+For example, a second Los Angeles DUI within 10 years or a prior DUI in Los Angeles is punished more severely than the first offense DUI and a third offense DUI is punished more severely than the second offense DUI.
+A fourth-offense DUI in Los Angeles will be “upgraded” to a felony DUI.
+This change in the number of priors will not only increase the level of the offense from a misdemeanor to a felony, but it will also increase the punishment of having to be committed to California State Prison.
+Fourth-offense DUI arrest can result in a probationary sentence, but it can also result in 16 months, 2 years, or 3 years in the State Prison.
+The concept of probability is similar but not the same as having the prosecutor ask for a harsher sentence for a repeat offender.
+For example, if you have a prior DUI in Los Angeles, the prosecutor will likely ask for a harsher sentence, even if the prior is outside of the period.
+We do recommend contacting a Los Angeles DUI defense attorney if you are facing DUI with a prior.
+The law is drafted to punish a person who reoffends on a DUI more harshly.
+A second-offense DUI requires a minimal jail sentence, a longer alcohol program, longer DUI probation, and a higher possible maximum jail sentence (the first offense’s maximum jail sentence is 6 months in the county jail, whereas the 2nd DUI offense has a maximum jail sentence of 1 year in the county jail).
+This is in addition to discretionary punishment, such as a “victim impact program” (or MADD), community labor, community service, a higher fine, and other punishments often requested by the prosecutor.
+Please contrast DUI with the crime of Petty Theft in California.
+A Petty Theft repeat offender statute does not mandate an increased jail sentence or any custody exposure at all (however, a few years ago, petty theft with a prior was a more serious offense, and 4 prior petty theft convictions used to be punished as a felony).

-To prove a prior DUI offense that occurred in California, the prosecutor or the DMV will introduce a certified record of the conviction to establish that the priors are one of the enumerate offenses and that the offense date to offense date is within the required ten years period.
-Establishing a prior is rarely is problem in California unless the defendant plead to reckless driving, which can be either a “wet reckless” or a “dry reckless”.
-A “wet reckless” is priorable to a DUI, whereas, a “dry reckless” is not.
-Because of that, when the alleged prior is a “reckless driving”, it is important to check the actual record of the conviction to see if the prior is valid.
+To prove a prior DUI offense that occurred in California, the prosecutor or the DMV will introduce a certified record of the conviction to show that the priors are one of the enumerated offenses and that the former offense date to the later offense date is within the required ten years period.
+Establishing a prior is rarely a problem in California unless the defendant pleads to reckless driving, which can be either a “wet reckless” or a “dry reckless”.
+A “wet reckless” is priorable as a DUI, whereas, a “dry reckless” is not.
+Because of that, when the alleged prior is “reckless driving”, it is important to check the actual record of the conviction to see if the record properly establishes the prior.

-It is easy for a prosecutor to prove a prior with a California DUI conviction.
-It becomes more difficult when a prior is not from California.
-Because the laws in other states are different then California, a prior might not be valid despite a DUI conviction.
-The difference is in the definition of a DUI in California versus the definition of DUI in other states.
-California punishes “driving” whereas many other states punish “actual physical control” or “operation” of the vehicle.
+It is easy for a prosecutor to prove a prior California DUI conviction.
+It becomes more difficult when a prior DUI is not from California.
+Because the laws in other states are different than in California, a prior DUI might not be valid despite an out-of-state prior DUI conviction.
+The invalidity of the prior is based on the definition of a DUI in California versus the definition of a DUI in other states.
+California DUI Law punishes “driving” whereas many other states punish “actual physical control” or “operation” of the vehicle.
+In Criminal Defense DUI circles it is known as “control state” vs. “operation state”.
 This is a significant difference where a person who was not driving in California can not be found guilty of DUI and can be found guilty in many other states simply because he or she is in control of a vehicle or operating a vehicle without driving it.

-Driver License Compact law is a state to state usage of driving record to make sure that driver’s driving record shows the entire driving record, including out of state convictions.
-For drunk driving convictions, the Compact treats the conduct leading to out of state conviction as if it occurred in his home state.
-In other words, DMV of other states report all convictions to your home state to make sure your driving record shows out of state violations.
+Driver License Compact law is a state-to-state usage of driving records to make sure that the driving record shows the out-of-state driving record, including out-of-state convictions for DUI.
+For drunk driving convictions, the Compact treats the conduct leading to out-of-state convictions as if it occurred in his home state.
+In other words, the DMV of other states reports all convictions to your home state to make sure your driving record shows out-of-state violations.
 Because of that, a DUI from a different state will be noted by the California DMV and cause a driver’s license suspension.

-Under the Compact, Florida reported Noel Draeger DWI conviction to California and California DMV suspended his driver’s license as if he had 2 DUI convictions.
-The law in Florida, unlike law in California, punishes driving or being in actual physical control of a vehicle.
+Under the Compact, Florida reported Noel Draeger’s DWI conviction to California and California DMV suspended his driver’s license as if he had 2 DUI convictions.
+The law in Florida, unlike the law in California, punishes driving or being in actual physical control of a vehicle.
 Because California does not punish being in actual physical control of the vehicle, Draeger appealed the DMV decision to suspend his license to the Superior Court.
 In California, Mercer v.
-DMV case held that being in impaired or above the legal limit while being in actual physical control of the vehicle is not sufficient to suspend or revoke a driver’s license.
+DMV case held that being impaired or above the legal limit while being in actual physical control of the vehicle is not sufficient to suspend or revoke a driver’s license.
+Under Mercer, a driver also has to be “lawfully arrested” to lose his driver’s license.

-The Court of Appeals disagreed with the Superior Court decision but also held that police report can not be used to determine substance of foreign DUI convictions.
+The Court of Appeals disagreed with the Superior Court decision but also held that police reports cannot be used to determine the substance of foreign DUI convictions.
 The court also did not allow using a traffic citation as evidence of a substance of a DUI conviction.
 The DMV is also not allowed to use a police report to show a conviction.
-A citation, by itself is also not sufficient to establish record of a conviction.
+A citation, by itself, is also not sufficient to establish a record of a conviction.
 The court held that only a certified docket or an abstract of judgment can be a proper record of a conviction.

 Los Angeles DUI attorney can help you win your case.
 If you are charged with a DUI with a prior from another state call our office to see how we can get the priors dismissed.
 In addition to our main office located close to 1945 S. Hill, Metropolitan courthouse,

-Los Angeles DUI lawyer now has an office located on Ventura Blvd, only minutes from the Van Nuys DUI court and the San Fernando DUI court.
+Los Angeles DUI lawyer has an office in Woodland Hills, not far from the Van Nuys DUI court and the San Fernando DUI court.

 (818) 921 7744 anytime to talk directly to Los Angeles DUI law specialist.